undpaul/update_sh/README.md

 that the drush command for that application is only available with ajdusting the root directory (--root in drush command or cd to the drupal root).

+## Installation

+If the shellwrapper folder is empty, you have to download it from https://github.com/undpaul/shellwrapper and place it in /shellwrapper.

 ## Contact

 Originally created by Johannes Haseitl - johannes@undpaul.de